ROS1: Function

+Proto-oncogene tyrosine-protein kinase ROS (ROS1) is a receptor tyrosine kinase (RTK) that is evolutionarily conserved and involved in epithelial cell differentiation during organ development.
+Its precise physiological role in humans is not yet fully defined, but evidence suggests it functions in normal cellular signaling and developmental processes.

+Upon ligand binding (e.g., by NELL2), ROS1 activates several downstream cellular signaling pathways, contributing to epithelial cell differentiation, cell growth, and survival.

+Clinical significance

 Role in cancer

 ROS1 is a receptor tyrosine kinase (encoded by the gene ROS1) with structural similarity to the anaplastic lymphoma kinase (ALK) protein; it is encoded by the c-ros oncogene and was first identified in 1986.
 The exact role of the ROS1 protein in normal development, as well as its normal physiologic ligand, have not been defined.
 Nonetheless, as gene rearrangement events involving ROS1 have been described in lung and other cancers, and since such tumors have been found to be remarkably responsive to small molecule tyrosine kinase inhibitors, interest in identifying ROS1 rearrangements as a therapeutic target in cancer has been increasing.
-Recently, the small molecule tyrosine kinase inhibitor, crizotinib, was approved for the treatment of patients with metastatic NSCLC whose tumors are ROS1 -positive.
+In 2016, the small molecule tyrosine kinase inhibitor, crizotinib, was approved for the treatment of patients with metastatic NSCLC whose tumors are ROS1-positive.